risk-first/website/menagerie/Process-Risk.md

 ![Team T is created to do A for Company C](images/kite9/process-risk-2.png)

 2. Either, `B` co-opts other people to help, gets given a team (`T`), or someone else forms a team `T` containing `B` to get the job done "properly".
-Now `T` is responsible for doing `A`.
-However, it needs to supply the company with `A` reliably and responsibly, otherwise there will be problems.
-They try and please all of their clients as far as possible.
-This is a good deal for their clients within `C`, but because there is a lot of variation in what the clients ask for, they end up absorbing a lot of [Complexity Risk](Complexity-Risk) and are overworked.
-This is attendant [Schedule Risk](Schedule-Risk): They either need to streamline what they are doing, or get a larger budget, because all this extra [Complexity](Complexity-Risk) impacts their ability to reliably deliver `A`.
+ - `T` is responsible for doing `A`, but it needs to supply the company with `A` reliably and responsibly, otherwise there will be trouble, so they try and please all of their clients as far as possible.
+ - This is a good deal for their clients within `C`, but because there is a lot of variation in what the clients ask for, `T` end up absorbing a lot of [Complexity Risk](Complexity-Risk) and are overworked.
+ - This is attendant [Schedule Risk](Schedule-Risk): They either need to streamline what they are doing, or get a larger budget, because all this extra [Complexity](Complexity-Risk) impacts their ability to reliably deliver `A`.

 ![Team T protects itself from complexity with a process, P](images/kite9/process-risk-3.png)